The Seasons in Norway

 Travel through the seasons with Hurtigruten

-The on-board activities, restaurant menus and shore excursions change according to the time of year and the waters we sail in.
-Each season brings with it new opportunities to experience a Hurtigruten cruise in an entirely different light, both literally and figuratively.
+Our onboard activities, restaurant menus and shore excursions change according to the time of year and the waters we sail in.
+Each season brings with it new opportunities to experience a Hurtigruten voyage in an entirely different light, both literally and figuratively.